Three Rivers Department of Rural Health Placement Grant

 - Duration: one off payment

-The Three Rivers University Department of Rural Health is part of the Charles Sturt University and aims to improve the recruitment and retention of nursing, midwifery, allied health, dentistry and oral health professionals across the Albury, Dubbo, Griffith, Orange and Wagga Wagga regions.
-We are funded under the Australian Government's Rural Health Multidisciplinary Training (RHMT) Program.
-Our Placement Grants assist eligible students travelling away from home for clinical placements within our rural footprint.
+The Three Rivers Department of Rural Health is part of Charles Sturt University and aims to improve the recruitment and retention of nursing, midwifery, allied health, dentistry and oral health professionals across the Albury, Dubbo, Griffith, Orange, Bathurst and Wagga Wagga regions.
+Three Rivers DRH are funded under the Australian Government's Rural Health Multidisciplinary Training (RHMT) Program.
+The Placement Grant assists eligible students who are required to travel away from home for clinical placements within our rural footprint.

 Am I Eligible?